 Lime marmalade is one of my favourite preserves.
-Since we now have our very own fruit-producing tree, I have started to make my own.
-A high wind caused some lovely yellow windfalls in the last few days, so we picked them up, washed them and weighed out two pounds.
+Since we now have our very own tree, I have started to make it myself.
+A gale caused some lovely yellow windfalls in the last few days, so we picked a basketful, washed them and weighed out two pounds of the fruit.

-Then came the hardest part.
-Getting off the peel without taking too much pith was not easy.
+The hardest part was getting off the peel without taking too much pith; it was not easy.
 I did this with a potato peeler, but I should think a sharp knife would also do a good job.

-Lime marmalade is a delicous jelly on your low GI toast.
+Lime marmalade is a delicious jelly on your low GI toast.

 But eventually it was achieved, and I was left with egg-looking fruit in one bowl and peel in the other.

 I cut up the peel into very thin, small strips and put them into a muslin bag.
-This bag has been used many times for other fruit jellies, so is discoloured, but completely clean!
+It has been used many times for other fruit jellies, so it is discoloured, but completely clean.

 The peeled fruit was then sliced roughly.

-Both chopped fruit and the bag of peel were placed in a pressure cooker together with two and a half pints of water, brought to ten pounds and left to boil for twenty minutes.
+Both the chopped fruit and the bag of peel will be placed in the cooker together with 1.2 litres of water, and then brought to ten-pounds of pressure; we will leave it to boil for twenty minutes.

-A pressure cooker is such a labour and time saving device; avoid aluminium and watch for a special price, usually around fifty dollars.
-The modern ones have a safety device so it's quite impossible for your lime marmalade to end up on the ceiling; provided you remember to set the catch.
+A pressure cooker is such a labour and time-saving appliance.
+Avoid aluminium and watch for a sale price; usually around fifty dollars.
+The modern ones have a safety device so it is quite impossible for your lime marmalade to end up on the ceiling; provided you remember to set the catch.

-After switching off the heat and waiting for about thirty minutes for the pressure to reduce, I carefully removed the bag of peel.
+After switching off the heat and waiting for about thirty minutes for the pressure to drop, I carefully removed the bag of peel.

 What remained in the cooker was put in another muslin bag and left to drip (in this case tied to the handle of a wheelbarrow outside!) until most of the liquid had drained into another pot.

-The drained liquid was poured back into the pressure cooker and three pounds of sugar added to it.
+The drained-liquid was poured back into a large pot and three pounds of sugar added to it.
 It should first be dissolved by stirring, then the heat turned up high for a few minutes till the mixture boils.

 At this stage, the heat should be kept as high as is safe.
-Be warned that the mixture should not be left unattended; boiled over sugar mixtures are horrible to clean up.
+Be warned that the mixture should not be left unattended; sugary-mixtures that have boiled over are horrible to clean up.

-Healthy choice foods give us a realistic chance of region healthy and happy old age; they affect our longevity, whether we'll get arthritic knees and our mood.
+Choice foods give us a realistic chance of a reasonably zestful and happy old age; they affect our longevity, whether we'll get arthritic knees and our mood too.

 Lime marmalade on toast made from white bread, lavished in margarine, I would consider junk food.